 Step 6: You’ve got your house… now what?

 What’s the most difficult part about buying a HDB resale flat?
-Voice your thoughts in our comments section or on our Facebook community page.
+Let us know in the comments section below.

 Upcoming Freehold Condo Launch: The Arcady @ Boon Keng

 Content Marketing Manager @ 99.co